rhexgomez/typer/README.md

 Super easy to use font library in Android.
 It offers the most popular fonts used by developers today, and it solves the leak issues that is commonly done by developers.

-This library wraps the complexity of adding a font resource in your project and recycle those recently created font inorder to maximize your app's perfromance.
+This library wraps the complexity of adding a font resource in your project and recycle those recently created font inorder to maximize your app's performance.

 ## Usage